tomas-fryza/vhdl-course/Labs/03-vivado/README.md

 2. Two-bit wide 4-to-1 multiplexer.
 Submit:
     * Listing of VHDL architecture from source file `mux_2bit_4to1.vhd` with syntax highlighting,
-    * Listing of VHDL stimulus process from testbench file `tb_mux_2bit_4to1.vhd` with syntax highlighting,
+    * Listing of VHDL stimulus process from testbench file `tb_mux_2bit_4to1.vhd` with syntax highlighting and asserts,
     * Screenshot with simulated time waveforms; always display all inputs and outputs.

 3. A Vivado tutorial.
 Submit: